flo-at/minmon/README.md

 In both cases, read-only mount your config file to `/etc/minmon.toml`.

 ## Build and install using cargo
-Make sure cargo is correctly installed on your local machine.
+Make sure cargo and OpenSSL are correctly installed on your local machine.\
 You can either install MinMon from crates.io using
 ```sh
 cargo install --all-features minmon